michael2012z/BitBible/markdown/KJV/files/Deut.md

 8. When thou buildest a new house, then thou shalt make a battlement for thy roof, that thou bring not blood upon thine house, if any man fall from thence.

-9. Thou shalt not sow thy vineyard with divers seeds: lest the fruit of thy seed which thou hast sown, and the fruit of thy vineyard, be defiled.fruit of thy seed: Heb. fulness of the seed
+9. Thou shalt not sow thy vineyard with divers seeds: lest the fruit of thy seed which thou hast sown, and the fruit of thy vineyard, be defiled.

 10. Thou shalt not plow with an ox and an ass together.

 11. Thou shalt not wear a garment of divers sorts, as of woollen and linen together.

-12. Thou shalt make thee fringes upon the four quarters of thy vesture, wherewith thou coverest thyself.quarters: Heb. wings
+12. Thou shalt make thee fringes upon the four quarters of thy vesture, wherewith thou coverest thyself.

 13. If any man take a wife, and go in unto her, and hate her,